OWASP/CheatSheetSeries/cheatsheets_draft/Legacy_Application_Management_Cheat_Sheet.md

 - Some applications have been built using technologies that are no longer conventionally used or taught to technical staff.
 This might mean that the knowledge required to troubleshoot fix vulnerabilities when they arise may be lacking.
 - Legacy applications may produce data in custom formats, use old interfaces or networking protocols that may stifle efforts to use data produced by the applications with services used for vulnerability management or security logging, such as a SIEM (Security Information and Event Management) solution.

-There is no one-size fits all approach to securing legacy applications.
+As there is no one-size fits all approach to securing legacy applications, this cheat sheet is intended to act as a resource offering some practical suggestions on securing legacy applications when alternatives to the use of legacy applications do not exist.
 The preferred approach will depend on factors such as the data stored and produced by the legacy application, whether the application and associated infrastructure has know vulnerabilities that cannot be patched, how much it is possible to restrict access to use of the legacy application.

 ## Inventory and Asset Management